ryanve/verge/README.md

 $.rectangle(elem)       // get elem's rectangle object
 $.rectangle(elem, 100)  // get elem's rectangle object adjusted by 100 pixels
 ```

+Most browsers round the rectangle's values to the nearest pixel.
+Firefox returns them as floats accurate to several decimals.
+I opted not to normalize this minor difference in favor of better [performance](http://jsperf.com/rectangle).
+Use [.toFixed()](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Number/toFixed) if you need to round them.

 ### $.bindVerger()